GoogleCloudPlatform/opentelemetry-operations-js/MIGRATION.md

 1. **Verify New Metrics Ingestion:** Once double-writing is deployed, verify in Metrics Explorer that new metrics are arriving successfully under the `prometheus.googleapis.com/` domain.
 2. **Update Dashboards & Alerts:** Duplicate or update existing Cloud Monitoring dashboards and alerting policies to query `prometheus.googleapis.com/` metric names instead of `workload.googleapis.com/`.
-3. **Decommission:** Once all dashboards are verified against the new OTLP metric data streams, remove `LegacyMetricExporter` to complete the migration and eliminate double-ingestion costs.
+3. **Decommission:** Once all dashboards are verified against the new OTLP metric data streams, remove `MetricExporter` to complete the migration and eliminate double-ingestion costs.

 ---